nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 # <span style="color:rgb(213,80,0)">Using the CLASSIX Python package in MATLAB</span>

-While we recommend using the MATLAB implementation of CLASSIX when working in MATLAB, there might be good reasons to call the Python version.
-E.g. the Python version allows for density-based clustering which the MATLAB version doesn't, and it has seemless integration with pandas and other data sources.
-Here we demonstrate how to call the Python implementation from MATLAB.
+While we recommend using <samp>classix.m</samp> when working in MATLAB, there might be good reasons to call the Python implementation of CLASSIX ([https://github.com/nla-group/classix](https://github.com/nla-group/classix)).
+For example, the Python version allows for density-based clustering which the MATLAB version doesn't, and it has seemless integration with pandas and other data sources.
+Here we demonstrate how to call the Python implementation directly from MATLAB.

 # MATLAB and Python versions